Family Day Trips from Paris: Versailles, Giverny, and Disneyland in a Day

 Why It Works for Families

-Versailles is huge - the palace, the gardens, the Trianon estate, Marie Antoinette's hamlet.
+Versailles is huge.
+The palace, the gardens, the Trianon estate, Marie Antoinette's hamlet.
 Most adults barely make it through the palace.
 Kids do not need to.
-The genius family approach is: skip the long palace audio tour, blast through the Hall of Mirrors and a few rooms, then get out to the gardens for the actual fun.
+The genius family approach: skip the long palace audio tour, blast through the Hall of Mirrors and a few rooms, then get out to the gardens for the actual fun.

 The gardens are 2,000 acres of geometry, fountains, sculpture, and bike-rentable paths.
 There are rowboats on the Grand Canal.
-There is a kid-friendly maze.
-There is the Trianon, a smaller palace that feels almost intimate.
-There is the queen's hamlet, a fake rural village Marie Antoinette built to play peasant in - kids love it.
+There's a kid-friendly maze.
+There's the Trianon, a smaller palace that feels almost intimate.
+There's the queen's hamlet, a fake rural village Marie Antoinette built to play peasant in.
+Lila could not stop talking about this for two weeks.

 How to Get There